How important is a guaranteed sum?

 Barclays does not match your contributions to the BPSP, but does pass on its employer National Insurance (NI) saving on pension contributions made via salary sacrifice (15.05% of your contribution for the 2022/23 tax year) to you through Pension Boost.
 So, if you choose to contribute £100 of your Basic Salary each month to the BPSP, approximately £115.05 would be paid into your BPSP account (your £100 contribution plus an additional £15.05 NI saving passed on by Barclays).
 This contribution would be paid in addition to the age-related contribution paid by Barclays to your BPSP account.
 Note that the NI saving that is passed on to you is due to revert to 13.8% of your contribution from the 2023/24 tax year.

 You can use the pension option calculator to compare how much income you could receive from each plan based on how much you choose to contribute.

 The Barclays credit of 20% of your Pensionable Salary to your Afterwork Credit Account is not the same as a contribution – it is a promise to provide you with a sum that is guaranteed, if you take it at your Normal Retirement Age (60) or later.
-You may access this sum (and other retirement savings) after age 55 (expected to rise to age 57 from 2028 onwards) to purchase your choice of annuity, transfer it out to another scheme to take advantage of income drawdown, or take it as cash.
+You may access this sum (and other retirement savings) after age 55 (expected to rise to age 57 from 2028 onwards) to purchase your choice of annuity, transfer it to another scheme to take advantage of income drawdown or take it as cash.